-Wizardry: Bane of the Cosmic Forge, the sixth entry into the Wizardry series, is a fantasy role-playing game developed and published by Sir-tech Software in 1990 originally for DOS...
+Wizardry: Bane of the Cosmic Forge, the sixth entry into the Wizardry series, is a fantasy role-playing game developed and published by Sir-tech Software in 1990 originally for D...

 Though Cosmic Forge keeps the overall spirit of the Wizardry series, it has many new features of its own.
 Cosmic Forge was the first in the series to be done in full color.
 This is also the first of the series to use a point-and-click interface.
 Combat has also been enhanced with the addition of different attack options depending on the weapon.
-Magic has been split up into 6 different schools, as well as the addition of class-oriented skills, and the use of a mini-game to do things like disarm a trap.
+Magic has been split up into 6 different schools, as well as the addition of class-oriented skills, and the use of a mini-game to do things like disarming a trap.

 The Cosmic Forge, oddly enough, is a magical writing utensil that can make the author’s writing real.
 Hidden away in a haunted castle, you and your party decide to attempt to retrieve it.
 Just like in the previous installments, you begin by creating a party of up to 6 characters.
 You have a multitude of choices for race, profession, and skills to pick from during this process.
-Playing from a first person perspective, you and your party venture into the unknown to explore what awaits you inside the castle.
+Playing from a first-person perspective, you and your party venture into the unknown to explore what awaits you inside the castle.
 You will need to solve puzzles and fight enemies in turn-based combat to reach your goal.